 All seemingly fantastic sells . . . except for the fact that they happened to be plopped right in the midst of one of the most difficult economic climates in our history.
 And no demographic was hurt more than families of four from the suburbs.

-When family folk was trying to decide on a show to see, here's what happened:
+When family folk were trying to decide on a show to see, here’s what happened:

 – Shows that just the kids might want to see went out the window.